documize/community/README.md

 <https://documize.com>

 This software (Documize Community Edition) is licensed under GNU AGPL v3 <http://www.gnu.org/licenses/agpl-3.0.en.html>.
-You can operate outside the AGPL restrictions by purchasing Documize Enterprise Edition and obtaining a commercial license by contacting <sales@documize.com>.
+You can operate outside the AGPL restrictions by purchasing Documize Community+ edition and obtaining a commercial license by contacting <sales@documize.com>.
 Documize® is a registered trade mark of Documize Inc.

 Documize uses other open source components and we acknowledge them in [NOTICES](NOTICES.md)